rancher/docs/content/rancher/v2.6/en/installation/other-installation-methods/single-node-docker/proxy/_index.md

 Privileged access is [required.]({{<baseurl>}}/rancher/v2.6/en/installation/other-installation-methods/single-node-docker/#privileged-access-for-rancher)

-### Air-gapped local cluster proxy configuration
+### Air-gapped proxy configuration

 _New in v2.6.4_

 You can now provision node driver clusters from an air-gapped cluster configured to use a proxy for outbound connections.

 In addition to setting the default rules for a proxy server as shown above, you will need to add additional rules, shown below, to provision node driver clusters from a proxied Rancher environment.
+Configure apt to use this proxy when installing packages; if you are not using Ubuntu, you have to adapt your configuration accordingly.

-Note that you will configure `/etc/apt/apt.conf.d/proxy.conf` directly:
+You will configure `/etc/apt/apt.conf.d/proxy.conf` with the following:

 ```
 acl SSL_ports port 22